Blindness is Confusing.

 A common myth is that the eye color of people with albinism must be red, but most of us have blue, hazel, or even brown eyes.
 In certain light conditions, our blood vessels can give our eyes a reddish or violet tint, but sadly, most of our eyes are not as iconic as those of albino snakes!

-Feel free to call me albino!
-I prefer identity-first language (albino, disabled, etc) because I consider my albinism as a part of who I am.
-I view disability as a characteristic, like race, gender, or sexual orientation, rather than something people “have.”
-Calling myself “albino” is a way to express pride in my appearance, unique perspective, and the wonderful community I have found.
 I am not a fan of person-first language (Ex.
 “Person with Albinism”) because I believe it minimizes, separates, and treats disability as inherently negative, though I sometimes use it in the podcast for the sake of variety or whenever referring to the albinism community as a whole.
 I believe “albino” should be a term of empowerment rather than an insult or a dirty word.
 However, several people in the community have a negative association with the word due to bullying and discrimination.
-The language surrounding disability is extremely important and ultimately how to identify is a personal choice.
-When in doubt, ask the person!
-But either way, please don’t shout across the room “look there’s an albino!”

-I complete all of my schoolwork on my laptop and iPad.
-In fact, I have never printed a single sheet of paper throughout my entire college career!
-Apple products have pretty extensive built-in accessibility features, including color filters, Zoom (Window Zoom is superior to full-screen Zoom), and options to increase contrast as well as text size.
-I find that looking at screens creates significantly less eye strain than reading or writing on paper.
 I use the Dolphin Easyreader app and a Bookshare subscription to read novels on my iPad.
 Fortunately, most textbook publishers have ebook options, but you can also look on for free PDFs online (RIP Z-Library) or ask Bookshare to digitize a copy.
 I take notes using the Notability app with either my Apple Pencil, which I highly recommend for math classes, or my Magic Keyboard.
 If I need to scan a handout, I use the Adobe Scan app.
 To see the Smartboard and whiteboard, I use a monocular, but it can also be helpful to have the professor email you the PowerPoint slides.
 Here is one of my favorite monoculars on Amazon.
-I also am a huge advocate for the touch typing method, which allows me to type without looking at my keyboard and greatly increases my words per minute.
-Each finger has its own section of the keyboard and they learn the location of the keys through regular practice and muscle memory.

 Through Orientation & Mobility (O&M) training, I have developed several skills, such as identifying traffic patterns, utilizing landmarks, and navigating with a white cane, that allow me to travel independently.
 Since I cannot see street lights, I use the traffic flows and the direction of cars to identify when I can safely cross a street.
 I typically use my white cane when I am traveling at night or in the rain (it’s a wonderful puddle detector!).
-To find the White House, a Starbucks, or any other place I want to go, I follow walking directions on Google Maps, which is my favorite platform because it displays an arrow rather than a dot to mark your location.
-I also use my iPhone or monocular when reading signs in a metro station or airport.
-With all these apps and skills in my toolbox, I can confidently navigate cities, airports, and unfamiliar environments!
-If you are in the DC metro area and are looking for a mobility instructor, I highly recommend Elisabeth Payne!
-She is such a knowledgeable and kind O&M instructor who will make your lessons very enjoyable!
-Contact your state’s Commission for the Blind, Lighthouse Guild, or division of the National Federation of the blind if you are searching for an instructor in your area.

 Reach out as soon as possible!
 Every university will have a different policy, but emailing or visiting the website of your school’s disability office is a great place to start.
-Here are some documents you will want to gather as you are preparing to begin college: Copy of a 504 or IEP Accommodation Letter from the College Board (if you received accommodations for the SAT or AP exams) Functional Vision Assessment Letter from Primary Care doctor or Optometrist Letter from Vision Teacher or Case Manager Explaining Accommodations Here is a list of possible accommodations you can receive.
+Here are some documents you will want to gather as you are preparing to begin college:

 Currently, there is no cure for albinism, but even if there were treatments that could improve my sight or add more pigment to my skin, I would not be interested.
 Albinism is a part of who I am and I couldn’t imagine my life without it!